mcdorians/Toilet-Learn/README.md

-# Universal Quiz Player
+# Toilet Learn—Universal Quiz Player

-This repository contains a self contained quiz player implemented in a single `index.html`.
-It loads question sets from JSON files, applies optional dynamic CSS from the file and shows hints via an overlay.
-The app works entirely offline.
+Toilet Learn is a universal quiz player made for learning while on the toilet.
+It runs entirely offline in a single `index.html` that loads quiz sets from JSON files, can apply extra CSS, and even shows hints via an overlay.

 ## Folder layout